WGST & G+JI Undergraduate Student Fellow 2022

 After growing up in Texas for most of her life, Audrey Hall (she/her) moved to Maryland and quickly developed a love for D.C.
 A junior in the College studying English, she plans to continue to law school after graduation and become a public defender.
 As a first-generation low-income student, she has developed a strong passion for helping others who share similar experiences.
 Her research is driven by a zeal to help those who are particularly vulnerable to injustice in the legal system.

 Research Project: How to Make a Criminal: Media Portrayals of Indigenous Women Offenders

-Considering the overrepresentation of Indigenous women, as well as research which has found that media frequently portrays women who commit crime as having mental illnesses or betraying their motherhood, I plan to examine news articles within the past 5-10 years concerning Indigenous and non-Indigenous women who are suspected or convicted of a crime within specific communities where Indigenous women are especially overrepresented.
+Considering the overrepresentation of Indigenous women, as well as research that has found that media frequently portrays women who commit crimes as having mental illnesses or betraying their motherhood, I plan to examine news articles within the past 5-10 years concerning Indigenous and non-Indigenous women who are suspected or convicted of a crime within specific communities where Indigenous women are especially overrepresented.
 My method consists of a qualitative analysis of the language used around and towards Indigenous women compared to non-Indigenous and how this might affect the perception of Indigenous women and crime within their overrepresentation in the justice system.